 Traditionally database deployments have been designed and provisioned for the peak possible workload.
 And in reality, a substantial margin of safety was also provisioned on top of that in order to make sure the system could cope with any unforeseen demands.

 But peak workloads tend to occur infrequently, leaving most of this costly capacity idle the majority of the time.

 In order to enable customers to pay for only the resources they need, Oracle Autonomous Database allow customers to elastically adjust their compute and storage resources when necessary.

 An Autonomous Database can be scaled through the UI as shown in the video below or via our cloud APIs or CLI commands.
-In the video you see how I can scale an 2 CPU configuration to an 8 CPU configuration in under a minute to accommodate 48 concurrent users running a JSON workload.
+In the video, you see how I can scale a 2 CPU configuration to an 8 CPU configuration in under a minute to accommodate 48 concurrent users running a JSON workload.

-You can enable Auto Scaling either during provisioning or by modify an existing database using the Scale Up/Down dialog on the UI (or via the API).
+You can enable Auto Scaling either during provisioning or by modifying an existing database using the Scale-Up/Down dialogue on the UI (or via the API).

 So what can you expect for Auto Scaling?